Hudson Headwaters Health Network

 HUDSON HEADWATERS

-Visit www.vaccines.gov or https://covid19vaccine.health.ny.gov/ to find vaccine options available (including boosters) near you.
+Local pharmacies offer vaccinations and boosters.
+Visit www.vaccines.gov or https://coronavirus.health.ny.gov/home to find vaccine options available (including boosters) near you.

 Vaccinations, testing and masks remain some of the best tools we have to prevent the further spread of COVID-19.
-We highly recommend that you get vaccinated and boosted, as well as get tested as needed.
-There are more options than ever to access COVID-19 resources in our region.
-Below are our recommendations for where and when to access what services.
+We highly recommend that you get vaccinated, boosted and test as needed.

 AT-HOME TESTS